jpwhite4/xdmod-networks/README.md

 The database file is not distributed with Open XDMoD and must be obtained seperately.
 If no database is present then all location information will be marked as 'Unknown'.
-The database is not required for the Open XDMoD module to display and process OnDemand server log data.
+The database is not required for the Open XDMoD module to display and process server log data.

 TODO: specify GeoIP data file location